Skip to main content

 What is MCP?

-Model Context Protocol (MCP) is an open protocol developed by Anthropic that standardizes how AI applications communicate with external data sources and tools.
-The Shippo MCP Server implements this protocol, making Shippo's shipping capabilities accessible to AI assistants like Claude, Cursor, and other MCP-compatible clients.
+Model Context Protocol (MCP) is an open protocol, developed by Anthropic, that standardizes how AI applications connect to external tools and data.
+The Shippo MCP Server implements it, making Shippo’s shipping capabilities available to MCP-compatible clients such as Claude, ChatGPT, and Cursor.

 Features